perelengo/net.samsarasoftware.maqetta/README.md

 Plugin for maqetta.

-Adds new widget for Date selector in apropiate ISO format.
+Adds new widget for Timestamp selector in apropiate ISO format.